aquastripe/t4auto/README.md

-# t4morley-auto
+# t4auto

-Automation tools for T4 Morley
+Automation tools for T4.

 ## Run as Python script